 Coordinated framework agreements in Sweden

-In 2020, the total turn-over derived from these coordinated framework agreements amounted to approximately EUR 1.4 billion (SEK 14.1 billion).
-This can be compared to to the total value of goods and services procured by central, regional and local public authorities in Sweden which amounts to approximately EUR 66.4 billion (SEK 634 billion 2014) (about 20 % of GDP).
-These figures are very rough but they might provide a reference as to the economic scope of the coordinated framework agreements in Sweden.
+In 2020, the total turn-over derived from the coordinated framework agreements amounted to approximately EUR 1.4 billion (SEK 13,9 billion).
+This can be compared to the total value of goods and services procured by central, regional and local public authorities in Sweden which amounts to approximately EUR 80 billion (SEK 800 billion 2014) (about 18 % of GDP).
+These figures are approximate but give a rough idea of the economic scope of the coordinated framework agreements in Sweden.

-Feasibility studies are carried out in cooperation with users, i.e. representatives from central government authorities and, in the case of ICT products and services, regional and local authorities.
-When defining requirements for the tendering process, social and environmental aspects as well as the possibility for small and medium-sized enterprises to place tenders are taken into account.
+Feasibility studies are carried out in dialogue and cooperation with representatives from procuring entities (i.e. central government, regional and local authorities) as well as representatives from suppliers and industry and expert organizations.
+When defining requirements for the tendering process, sustainability as well as the possibility for small and medium-sized enterprises to place tenders are areas that are always taken into account.

-An important part of the work process is active contract management.
-This means that the framework agreements are followed up continuously during the duration of the contracts.
-The contract managers help the procuring entities conduct call-offs from the framework agreements and follow up the terms of delivery in close contact with the users as well as the suppliers.
+An important part of our work process is active contract management.
+This means that the framework agreements are followed up by us continuously during the duration of the framework agreement.
+The contract managers help the procuring entities conduct their call-offs from the framework agreements and follow up the framework agreement terms and conditions in close contact with the them as well as the suppliers.
 External audits of suppliers are carried out by professional audit firms.